 A jointly sponsored plan means that plan members and the Ontario Northland share responsibility for plan governance, plan administration and plan terms including the funding of the plan.

-There is no plan to become part of the MTO.
+There is no plan to become a part of the MTO

 Ontario Northland is required to match employee contributions and additionally to contribute into the plan whatever additional funds are identified by the actuary, including the funding of any shortfall.